kbob/kerfburn/doc/dev/specificode.md

 The home position is at minimum X, minimum Y, and minimum Z.
 The laser does not fire.

+Because this operations has an unpredictible duration, the real time engine must be shut down (with a W command) before enqueueing any more commands.

 Implicit Parameters: *none*